 Instructions

-- Heat the oil in a deep cast-iron skillet to 325 degrees F (165 degrees C).
+- In a deep cast-iron skillet, heat enough oil to come about an inch up the sides over medium heat to 325 degrees F (165 degrees C).
 Fry the steaks until evenly golden brown, 3 to 5 minutes per side.
-Place fried steaks on a plate with paper towels to drain.
-Serve with gravy of your choice.
+Place fried steaks on wire rack over paper towels.canola or vegetable oil for frying

 Milk Gravy:

-- Drain the fat from the skillet, reserving 1/4 cup of the liquid and as much of the solid remnants as possible.
+- Drain the oil from the skillet, reserving 1/4 cup of the liquid and as much of the solid remnants as possible.

 - Return the skillet to medium-low heat with the reserved oil.
-Whisk the remaining flour into the oil.
-Scrape the bottom of the pan with a spatula to release solids into the gravy.
-Stir in the milk, raise the heat to medium, and bring the gravy to a simmer, cook until thick, 6 to 7 minutes.
+Whisk the 1/4 cup of flour into the oil.
+Scrape the bottom of the pan with a spatula to release solids into the roux.
+Cook for a moment, until the flour smells like pie crust, then begin whisking in the milk.
+Raise the heat to medium, and bring the gravy to a simmer, cook until thick, 6 to 7 minutes.
 Season with kosher salt and pepper.
-Spoon the gravy over the steaks and potatoes to serve.
+Spoon the gravy over the steaks and potatoes to serve.1/4 cup all-purpose flour, 4 cups whole milk, Kosher salt and freshly ground black pepper to taste

 Nutrition